mascaldotfr/CoRT/README.md

 that, there are countdown pages for bosses and BZ, WZ status and statistics.

 The trainer just requires a webserver serving static files to run, everything is run client side.
-All the rest depends on an API server.
+All the rest depends on an API server though.

-Deployment (with or without the API) is explained [there](deploy/README.md)
+Deploying CoRT (with or without the API) is explained [there](deploy/README.md)

 There is also a [wiki](https://github.com/mascaldotfr/CoRT/wiki) containing extra infos about using and deploying CoRT.